nj7782/amfoss-tasks/README.md

 d.
 Do you have any feedback for the selection process?

 The Tasks are a bit difficult for people who come from no coding background.

+ABOUT MY TASKS

+One of the most difficlt tasks I have been assigned with in computer field.
+I have try my level best to complete them I couldn't .But I learnt how to approach new problems and languages and several ways to overcome errors.